Jeffrey Leiden

-Jeffrey Leiden, M.D., Ph.D. is the executive chairman of Vertex Pharmaceuticals, a biotechnology company based in Boston, Massachusetts.
+Jeffrey Leiden is an American physician, scientist and businessman who is the executive chairman of Vertex Pharmaceuticals, a biotechnology company based in Boston, Massachusetts.
 He was initially appointed to the board of directors of the company in 2009 and was CEO and president from February 2012 to March 2020.

 Early life

 Leiden grew up in Glencoe, a suburb north of Chicago.
 His mother was a primary school teacher, and his father was a clinical psychologist with a PhD in psychology.
 He has one sister.
 His grandparents on his mother’s side were Russian immigrants.
 At ten years old he learned to scuba dive, and by eleven he was a certified scuba instructor.

 Education

 Leiden attended a progressive public school in Glencoe, IL called North School which had a special self-paced learning program.
 In elementary school Leiden skipped second grade and started the University of Chicago after his junior year at New Trier East High School, at the age of 15.

 He received his bachelor's degree in biological sciences at age 18, a Ph.D. in virology at age 21 and his M.D. at age 23 from the University of Chicago, where he later became Chief of Cardiology.
 He was elected to several honors societies, including Phi Beta Kappa and Alpha Omega Alpha.
-Between 1982 and 1987, Leiden was a clinical fellow in cardiology at the Brigham and Women’s Hospital, the Harvard Medical School and a postdoctoral fellow in medicine at the Dana–Farber Cancer Institute.
+Between 1982 and 1987, Leiden was a clinical fellow in cardiology at the Brigham and Women’s Hospital,the Harvard Medical School and a postdoctoral fellow in medicine at the Dana–Farber Cancer Institute.